yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 4/Level 4-8.md

 "So here any under pair - Deuces, Threes, Fours, Fives, and to some extent Sixes and Sevens, although these are a bit stronger, is generally hoping to check down.
 That's the best scenario for your hand."

 "For right now, we're gonna keep it simple.
 And I'm just gonna describe the best scenario.
 You could always throw in a small bet with these types of hands, but generally speaking, at this board, you check down and hope your opponent shows you ace high.
-And most of the time you're gonna lose to ace high, similar but worse."
+And most of the time you're gonna lose ...our ace ace high, similar but worse."

-### Playing Missed Hands

 "So if we miss with something like Ace Two, we either bluff or we give up, we're not very likely to show down and win.
 Given the board is this high and connected."